Friday, April 12, 2024

 During lulls between songs, Freedy set up many of the next numbers with background stories shared with the audience while simultaneously fine-tuning strings on the instruments he played -- acoustic and electric guitars and a ukulele.

-His composition anecdotes were memorable; for example, a 4-year-old girl's quarter-note-off tuning of a string on a guitar that Johnston had handed to her evolved into his Rain on the City, title track of his current CD, which Johnston played Saturday.
+His composition anecdotes were memorable; for example, a 4-year-old girl's quarter-note-off tuning of a string on a guitar that Johnston had handed to her evolved into his Rain on the City, title track of his current CD, which Johnston played at this show.

 Another song, composed in conjunction with the Hobart Brothers and Lil' Sis Hobart -- a side project he is exploring with John Dee Graham and Susan Cowsill (yes, of the 1960s pop group the Cowsills) -- originated from a casual sit-down and give-and-take out West one evening.